Digital Humanities explores our digital technologies and their effect on our new ways of thinking, living, and working.

 - Minor within several bachelor's degrees so you can apply digital tools to your other study interests.

 Digital Humanities minor

-Students may include one PACE internship course in their minor studies, with approval from the Programme Coordinator.
+You may include one PACE internship course in your minor studies, with approval from the Programme Coordinator.

 Find out more about what you can do with a degree from UC.

 Level 6, Karl Popper building – see campus maps

 Te Kaupeka Toi Tangata | Faculty of Arts